FEBS Excellence Awards

 iv. plan, including details of the experiments to be carried out;

-v. motivation for choosing the Host Institution, including how it fits longer-term career goals;
+v. motivation for choosing the host laboratory/department/institute, including how it fits longer-term career goals;

-vi. list of five most significant papers of the Host Institution from the last five years;
+vi. list of five most significant papers of the host laboratory/department/institute from the last five years;

 vii. list of the most significant papers of the applicant;